frame-lang/frame-docs/advanced_frame/operations.rst

 Frame's mission is the design and implementation of systems using state machines.
-To that end Frame's core syntax restricts access to the system through the system intialization mechanisms (system parameters) and the interface methods.
+To that end Frame's core syntax restricts access to the system through the system initialization mechanisms (system parameters) and the interface methods.

 However it can be desirable to have direct access to the inner state of the system.
 To facilitate this use case, Frame supports **Operations**.
-Operations are publically accessible access calls that do not create FrameEvents or interact with the system state machine.
+Operations are publicly accessible access calls that do not create FrameEvents or interact with the system state machine.

 Operations are declared in the **-operations-** block which must be declared, if it